awsdocs/amazon-s3-userguide/doc_source/DeleteMarker.md

 # Working with delete markers<a name="DeleteMarker"></a>

-A delete marker in Amazon S3 is a placeholder \(or marker\) for a versioned object that was named in a simple `DELETE` request\.
-Because the object was in a versioning\-enabled bucket, the object was not deleted\.
-But the delete marker makes Amazon S3 behave as if it had been deleted\.
+A *delete marker* in Amazon S3 is a placeholder \(or marker\) for a versioned object that was named in a simple `DELETE` request\.
+Because the object is in a versioning\-enabled bucket, the object is not deleted\.
+But the delete marker makes Amazon S3 behave as if it is deleted\.

 A delete marker has a key name \(or key\) and version ID like any other object\.
 However, a delete marker differs from other objects in the following ways:
 + It does not have data associated with it\.